 Managers, when you need students anytime to help with projects, let’s connect.

 Interns can engage in clinical trials, observational studies, and real-world evidence generation to support innovation in medicine, vaccine, medical device, diagnostics, and healthcare for patient health and global public health.

-Conceptualized decades ago, initiated in 2008, and focused exclusively on interns since 2021 by a cure collaborative, InternBio collaborates across stakeholders and is powered by a stakeholder advisory group.
+Conceptualized decades ago, initiated in 2008, and focused exclusively on interns since 2021, InternBio collaborates across stakeholders and is powered by a stakeholder advisory group.

-Many strategies have been used by life science companies and organizations for decades to increase diversity and inclusion in the life sciences/biopharma industry, among them are (a small sample, no specific order):
+Many strategies have been used by biopharma companies and organizations for decades to increase diversity and inclusion in the biopharma industry, among them are (a small sample, no specific order):

 Mentoring and coaching

 Building visibility – to overcome the small-N problem

 Getting hiring managers involved early

 Summer and non-summer institutes